eliu44/Aid-Worker-Analysis/README.md

 # Aid Worker Attacks R Report
 <h2>Description</h2>
-<b>International aid workers suffer through violent incidents throughout the world.
-This analysis helps document these attacks and shows which places and what people are most likely to be affected. <b/>
+<b>International aid workers provide support in times of strife between nations.
+However, they too suffer from violent attacks infllicted during their service  This analysis helps document these attacks and shows which places and what people are most likely to be affected. <b/>

 <h3> Dataset </h4>